Table of Contents:

 And in its hierarchical understanding of authority, it is a culture of which contemporary society is becoming less and less tolerant.’… ”

-I like the phrase “contained in its own bubble of self reference” because many churches seem to be so unaware of how Jesus walked amongst the people and for many their main concern seems to be keeping their denominational ‘plates’ spinning (and that doesn’t exclude the new churches).
+I like the phrase “contained in its own bubble of self-reference” because many churches seem to be so unaware of how Jesus walked amongst the people.

 But we are straying a little from the topic, so how relevant is the historical clothing of the Ministers of Religion?